cedarwarman/cedarwarman.github.io/_posts/2021-09-23-running-object-detection-in-singularity.md

 singularity exec --nv -B ~/.Xauthority ./singularity/tf_od.sif python3 ./python/eager_few_shot_od_training_tf2_singularity.py &>/dev/null &
 ```

 The above command runs the demo using the newly created Singularity container.
-The `--nv` option properly configures Nvidia GPUs, while the `-B` option allows X11 forwarding.
+The `--nv` option properly configures the container for Nvidia GPUs, while the `-B` option adds a file to the container that's  necessary for X11 forwarding.
 Here I’ve silenced output messages with `&>/dev/null` and put the process in the background with the final `&`.
 With the process in the background you can monitor GPU activity with `nvtop` or `nvidia-smi`.
-The demo displays images at several steps through X11 and finally outputs frames with bounding boxes and an animated gif.
-On an Nvidia V100S the training and inference lasted a couple minutes.
+The demo displays images at several steps through X11 and finally outputs images with bounding boxes and an animated gif.
+The training and inference took less than five minutes using an Nvidia V100S GPU.

-## Conclusions
+## Conclusion

 Hopefully this guide will help you run the Object Detection API in a Singularity container.
 While all clusters are unique, my goal is to at least provide a starting point from running containerized object detection.
 If you have any questions please feel free to reach out!